 How did this happen?
 There are many possible explanations.
-A few are discussed below.
+Here are a few.

-B. America has changed.
-Perhaps we no longer meet the conditions the Founders considered necessary for a republic.
+(B) America has changed.
+Perhaps we no longer meet the conditions the Founders considered necessary for a republic, such as…

-- A people jealous of their liberties and willing to fight to preserve them.
+- a people jealous of their liberties and willing to fight to preserve them; and

-- Also, our population has grown by a factor of 90 since the Convention.
+- a small nation.
+Our population has grown by a factor of 90 since the Convention.
 The Constitution might not work for such a large, complex state.

-E. This was inevitable, as “consent of the governed” to the Constitutional regime becomes a meaningless formula with the passing of time, as it refers to a consent to the regime by folks long dead – not even ancestors to many of today’s Americans.
+(E) It’s fall was inevitable, as “consent of the governed” to the Constitutional regime becomes a meaningless formula with the passing of time, as it refers to consent to the regime by people long dead — people not even ancestors to many of today’s Americans.
 It becomes a founding myth, like the foundation of all traditional governments.

-F. We have traded liberty for promises of equality, security, and prosperity.
-The cost is our Constitution.
+(F) We have traded away liberty for promises of security, and prosperity.
 Everything has a price.

 Whatever the cause, the result is by now obvious.
 We have become consumers, clients of the government, instead of citizens.
-This deprives the Constitution of its power source, its life.
-Once a people come to believe that governing themselves is too difficult or burdensome, someone will volunteer to take this load from them.
+This deprives the Constitution of its power source.
+Once a people believe that governing themselves is too difficult or burdensome, someone will take this load from them.
 After that happens there is no point in crying about the consequences.